rkoshak/sensorReporter/gpio/README.md

 `PinNumbering` | | BCM or BOARD | Select which numbering to use for the IO Pin's.
 Use BCM when GPIO numbering is desired.
 BOARD refers to the pin numbers on the P1 header of the Raspberry Pi board. (default BCM)

 ### Outputs / Inputs
-The RpiGpioActuator hast only one output and input and therefore doesn't need to add extra sections in the Connections section.
+The RpiGpioActuator has only one output and input.
 The input expects ON, OFF, TOGGLE or a datetime as command.
 While ON, OFF set the GPIO pin accordingly, TOGGLE and and a datetime string will toggle the pin.
 Can be connected directly to a RpiGpioSensor ShortButtonPress / LongButtonPress output.
 The output will send the pin state as ON / OFF afer a change.
+When using with the openHAB connection configure a switch/string item.

 ### Example Config